astropy/astropy-APEs/APE21.rst

 releases were a way to shield against these changes, or at least reduce disruption to be every 2 years.

-LTS releases are however not free:
+LTS releases are however not without cost:

 * While we use infrastructure to automate backporting fixes to release branches, in practice the LTS branch diverges more and more from the main development